-What is going to make these travellers choose public transport rather than their own vehicles?
+What is going to make these travellers choose public transport rather than their vehicles?
 The answer is a great travel experience.
-GlobalReach has worked with transportation service providers, and with the transport companies themselves for almost a decade, and I’ve yet to meet an employee yet who doesn’t say that improving the passenger experience is their priority.
+GlobalReach has worked with transportation service providers, and with the transport companies themselves for almost a decade, and I’ve yet to meet an employee who doesn’t say that improving passenger public Wi-Fi is their priority.
 There are now conferences about it, and I certainly talk to the passenger experience lead at every one of our customers.

 The changing face of business travel